vtexdocs/help-center-content/docs/known-issues/en/delivery-flag-in-my-orders-due-to-an-error-in-filling-the-invoice.md

 ---
-title: Delivery Flag in My Orders.
-Due to an error in filling the Invoice.
+title: 'Delivery Flag in My Orders.
+Due to an error in filling the Invoice.'
 id: 14iGvVibb5ac4FNvEsmCAi
 status: PUBLISHED
 createdAt: 2022-03-21T19:58:25.489Z